-Most Tier I ERP vendors are heavily investing in cloud technology, but functionality is still limited compared to many on-premise solutions.
 This doesn’t mean every organization should select an on-premise solution.
-In the future, your ERP vendor may stop developing or even supporting their on-premise products.
-At that point, you’ll have to transition to the cloud, which is more complex and time-consuming than vendors claim.
+In the future, some ERP vendors may stop developing or even supporting their on-premise products, forcing customers to transition to the cloud, which is more complex and time-consuming than vendors claim.

 Software scalability refers to a system’s ability to handle an increasing amount of work and increasing number of users.

 Scalability can be expensive for some on-premise solutions.
 You might need to purchase additional servers to support the increased workload.
-It’s important to ask vendors what their products can support out-of-the-box and if they can be scaled.
+We recommend asking vendors what their products can support out-of-the-box and if they can be scaled.